-In this teen monologue, Cheyanne complains to her Grandmother about how strict her father is with her and how she needs breathing room.
+In this teen drama monologue, Cheyanne complains to her Grandmother about how strict her father is with her and how she needs breathing room.

 CHEYANNE: Like clockwork, all the time.
 He puts too much pressure on me.

 Every single day—KNOCK!
 KNOCK!
 KNOCK!
 KNOCK!
 KNOCK!

 (imitating her father’s voice)

 “Cheyanne, are you up?
 Are you awake?
 It’s time to get up Cheyanne.
 GET UP.”
 Seven fifteen, Monday through Friday…EVERY MORNING!
 I told him to let me get up to my own alarm clock because the door pounding echoes in my brain throughout the rest of the day.
 Just because I woke up late one time with my own alarm clock, he refuses to let me have another go at it.
 Like I’m stupid.
 It was ONE TIME.
 I am sure even Mr. Perfect was running late for something in his life.
 Grandma, he’s so strict and he doesn’t care.